syeda27/MonoRARP/README.md

 This module is called directly from the MAIN module I believe.
 That may not be optimal, but it seems to work so far.

+## Tests
+I have a *tests* folder which includes some test scripts.
+I would not call them entirely robust as of yet, but some of the modules are a lot harder to test than others.
+The GPS testing is probably the best one.

+For things like the STATE, instead of testing as its normally defined I have that *calibrations* folder, which is where I was printing out distance calculations in known setups.
+I do think I need to repeat this at some point with a better setup, the original test was in a parking lot that I do not think was entirely flat...

 # Improvements to make
 This work is currently just a litle bit more than a minimum viable product.
 To that end, there are a lot of possible improvements to make.
 Below I have listed the ones I have thought of, in no particular order: